guagliardod/engl3814_recipes/docs/sausage_biscuits.md

 1. Grab the medium sized saucepan from the drawers that are to the left of the refrigerator.
 2. Place on burner and turn on to medium.
 3. Read [these](cutting_board.md#How to find a cutting board) directions on finding a cutting board.
-4. Grab Jimmy Dean raw original flavored sausage from the refrigerator top shelf
+4. Grab Jimmy Dean raw original flavored sausage from the refrigerator top shelf.
 5. Grab a knife from one of the knife sets on either side of the oven.
 6. Cut open the bag.
 7. Cut half inch patties of sausage.